Australia dollar tries to snap losing streak on inflation news

 Underlying inflation remained uncomfortably low at 1.5% and well short of the Reserve Bank of Australia's (RBA) target range of 2-3%, underlining the case for recent cuts in interest rates.

-Investors reacted by pairing back the chance of another cut in the next month or so, but a move to 0.75% was still priced as an 84% probability by October 0#YIB:.
+Investors reacted by paring back the chance of another cut in the next month or so, but a move to 0.75% was still priced as an 84% probability by October 0#YIB:.

 "We continue to expect the RBA to leave rates on hold at its meeting next week," said Ben Udy, an economist at Capital Economics.